 a usually triangular alluvial deposit at the mouth of a river.

 a plate boundary at which plates are moving away from each other.
 This causes an upwelling of magma from the mantle to cool and form new crust.

-a method of supplying irrigation water through tubes that literally drip water onto the soil at the base of each point.
+a method of supplying irrigation water through tubes that literally drip water onto the soil at the base of each plant.

-the result of variation (often due to plate movements) deep in the Earth that release energy.
-They often occur as two places slide past one another at a transform boundary.
+the result of vibrations (often due to plate movements) deep in the Earth that release energy.
+They often occur as two plates slide past one another at a transform boundary.

 a climate variation that takes place in the tropical Pacific about every three to seven years, for a duration of about one year.